Home » British National Health Service

 Lower healthcare costs by improving the air we breathe

-Of all the ways to lower NHS healthcare spending; Improving the environment that Britons live in is easily the most cost-effective.
+Of all the ways to lower NHS healthcare spending — improving the environment that Britons live in is easily the most cost-effective.

 In the UK, coal-fired power generation is also falling.
 In 2016 we saw wind power generation surpass coal-fired power generation for the first time.
 Coal provided 9.2% of the UK’s total electrical demand in 2016, but for decades it provided more than 50% of UK electrical demand.
-As coal-burning in the UK continues to be replaced by clean energy (wind power = 11.5% of total UK demand in 2016) respiratory and related ailment rates will fall.
+As coal-burning in the UK continues to be replaced by clean energy (wind power = 11.5% of total UK demand in 2016) respiratory and related ailment rates continue to fall.

 It would be nice to think that leaving coal behind would lower NHS spending to an affordable amount.
 But that would be overly optimistic.
 Howevermuch Britain leads America in the race to leave coal behind, toxic air pollution from the thousands of diesel-powered lorries that pass through UK cities daily more than make up for it.
 In fact, air quality in London, Birmingham and Manchester is so bad that alarms are beginning to sound in many quarters.

 Some might underestimate the healthcare impacts of petrol and diesel-fueled vehicle pollution within cities.
 However, in 1974 it was common knowledge that an average of 80 people per day died in the city of Los Angeles alone as a result of air pollution from cars and transport vehicles during so-called ‘smog days’.
 People were dying on the sidewalk as they waited for the Ambulance to arrive.